PEX Information – Everything you need to know about PEX Plumbing

 Insert ProPex fitting into tube.

-The SSC (stainless steel clamp) method uses special clamps designed for PEX connection.
+The SSC method uses stainless steel clamps designed for PEX connection.

-A special “SSC crimping tool” is used to tighten the clamp around the tube and fitting.
+The fittings used here are the same as in the Standard Connection Method, but instead of a copper ring, a stainless steel clamp secures the fitting.
 Information about testing standards for this method can be found on the ASTM standards page.

 Everything you need to make a PEX connection using the SSC clamp method.